khulnasoft-lab/design.khulnasoft.com/contents/accessibility/screen-readers.md

 ### Identifying problems

-- Missing `alt` attributes on images:
+- Missing `alt` attributes on an image:
   - Add appropriate alt text to all `img` elements.
   - Use empty alt (`alt=""`) for decorative images.
 - Redundant or uninformative alt text: